 With many different sights and natural attractions there is a lot to see on the island.
 Let professional tour guides show you around the island in an air conditioned bus, jeep or on horseback.
 Or rent your own jeep, mountain bike or ATV to drive around the island to discover all the beauty Aruba has to offer.

 As the evening draws in, grill some fresh local fish on the BBQ and dine in or, head out to one of the multitude of local or international restaurants that our expert staff will gladly advise.
 Barefoot dining on the beach or a local hangout?
 Aruba has it all!
 (Comfy by the pool?
 Many restaurants also offer delivery options so we've got you covered!)

 For shopping in Aruba, take the trip to downtown Oranjestad.
 As the capital of Aruba, shopping in Oranjestad is top notch.
-Take part in the new Aruba Walking Tour to discover more of the history of monumental buildings or visit the Cosecha Store, a design store in which you can immerse yourself in discovering genuine and locally made arts and crafts.
-Grab a coffee or chilled local beer with a view of the fishing boats & pelicans in the marina.
+Take part in the Aruba Walking Tour to discover more of the history of monumental buildings or grab a coffee or chilled local beer with a view of the fishing boats & pelicans in the marina.